 Key Function Description 1 Pause Pauses for one minute or until 1 is pressed again.
 2 Hear time/date Pauses the message, plays the time/date of when the message was left and resumes.
+3 Reply Replies to the originator of a message (if from a user in the system).
+Record your reply at the tone; press 1 to stop.
+You will be returned to your mailbox and the original message.
 4 Back up (rewind) When pressed during message playback, rewinds 4 seconds for each key press.
 If pressed after the message has finished, it returns you to the beginning of the message.
 5 Access user programming Accesses user programming menu.
-6 Move Moves a copy of the message to another User's mailbox.
+6 Move Moves a copy of the message to another user's mailbox.
 To move the message without an introduction, press 6 when prompted.
 To add an introduction, press 1 when prompted.
 When you've finished your recording, press 1 to stop; You will be returned to the original message in your mailbox.
 7 Delete Deletes the message from the mailbox (see "Message Recycle Bin," page D.7).
 8 Main greeting Goes to the main greeting (if your system is using the built-in auto attendant).
 9 Save Saves the message (it will be played as an old message the next time messages are picked up).
-9 9 Save as new Saves the message as new.
 0 Operator Transfers you to the operator.
-To other mailbox To leave a message in another User's mailbox.
+To other mailbox To leave a message in another user's mailbox.
 To disconnect Always press before hanging up (if you press it during playback of a message, the message and any other unsaved messages will be saved).

-Retrieving messages from another User's ESI Feature Phone
+Retrieving messages from another user's ESI Feature Phone

-Press VOICE MAIL, , and dial your extension number.
+Press VOICE MAIL, \star , and dial your extension number.
 Follow the procedures described previously (see page G.4).